DHRI-Curriculum/NLTK_DHRI/lessons.md

 If you are interested in this type of analysis, take a look at the `common_contexts` function in the [NLTK book](https://www.nltk.org/book/) or in the [NLTK docs](https://www.nltk.org/).

+## Evaluation

+Check all sentences below that are correct:

+- The similar method brings a list of words that are similiar in writing, but not necessarily in meaning, like "whale" and "while".

+- Using the `concordance` method with a specific word, such as "whale", returns the words that surround "whale" in different sentences, helping us to get a glimpse of the contexts in which the word "whale" shows up.

 # Positioning Words

 In many ways, `concordance` and `similar` are heightened word searches that tell us something about what is happening near the target words.
 Another metric we can use is to visualize where the words appear in the text.
 In the case of _Moby Dick_, we want to compare where "whale" and "monster" appear throughout the text.
 In this case, the text is functioning as a list of words, and will make a mark where each word appears, offset from the first word.
 We will _pass_ this _function_ a _list_ of _strings_ to plot.
-This will likely help us develop a visual of the story — where the whale goes from being a whale to being a monster to being a whale again.
 In the next cell, type:

 ```python
 text1.dispersion_plot(["whale", "monster"])
 ```

 A graph should appear with a tick mark everywhere that "whale" appears and everywhere that "monster" appears.
-Knowing the story, we can interpret this graph and align it to what we know of how the narrative progresses.
-If we did not know the story, this could give us a picture of the narrative arc.
+Knowing the story, we can interpret this graph and align it to what we know of how the narrative progresses, helping us develop a visual of the story — where the whale goes from being a whale to being a monster to being a whale again.
+If we did not know the story, this could give us hints of the narrative arc.

 ## Challenge